 How do you get rid of acne?
 If you’re a sufferer, I’m almost certain that’s a question you find yourself asking over and over again.
-In fact, everyone who’s ever had a breakout (i.e., pretty much everyone) knows that acne is, at best, frustrating.
+In fact, everyone who’s ever had a breakout knows that acne is at best frustrating.
 At worst, it’s a damaging blow to your self-confidence.
-I’ve dealt with severe bouts in the past and have vivid memories of talking from behind my hands or avoiding mirrors in a bid to ensure my skin wasn’t seen.
+I’ve dealt with severe bouts in the past, and have vivid memories of talking from behind my hands or avoiding mirrors in a bid to ensure my skin wasn’t seen.

-When you’re in the midst of your worst flare-ups, the need to soothe your skin can feel a little bit desperate.
+>When you’re in the midst of your worst flare-ups, the need to soothe your skin can feel a little bit desperate.
 That’s when you can make bad decisions and pummel your pores with products that are far too harsh.
 Enter your guide to treating acne in a way that’s beneficial to your skin type so you won’t wake up with skin that feels raw and ravaged by the wrong routine again.
-Keep scrolling to discover how to get rid of acne for good.

 Or as I’ve often asked myself, what doesn’t cause acne?
 There are so many triggers, from allergies to the wrong skincare regimen to just plain genetics.
 Even pollutant particles could be infiltrating your pores and causing breakouts, or burning the candle at both ends until your body and—in turn—skin freaks out.

 It’s tricky to pinpoint what exactly could be causing your spots, but a number of lifestyle tweaks may shed some light on the main aggressor.
 For example, regularly washing your pillowcases and towels is a must, and Shabir Daya, pharmacist and co-founder of Victoria Health, recommends you switch them every three to four days.